zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Downloading-Orders-from-Shopify.md

 ---
 slug: downloading-orders-from-shopify
 redirect_from: "/article/309-downloading-orders-from-shopify"
-title: Downloading Orders from Shopify
+title: Exporting Orders from Shopify
 ---
-This task will download a list of orders from your Shopify store, and save them to an XML file.
+This task will export a list of orders from your Shopify store, and save them to an XML file.

 ## Settings
 ### Connection
 _Required_
 The Shopify connection to use.
 See [Connecting to Shopify](connecting-to-shopify) if you require more information on how to create/manage connections.

-### Download All
+### Export All
 _Required_
-Set this option to true to download all orders, or set to false to only download new or modified orders since the task was last ran.
+Set this option to true to export  all orders, or set to false to only export new or modified orders since the task was last ran.

 ### Output File
 _Required_